How to Become a Wedding Dress Consultant: Step-by-Step Career Guide

 Step 1: Gain Retail Experience

-Wedding dress consultants typically work in fast-paced sales environments, so it is essential that aspiring consultants possess work experience to prepare for working in high-pressure retail conditions.
-An aspiring consultant can seek employment in any retail environment, though stores specializing in clothing/accessories may best prepare a candidate for employment working with wedding gowns and bridal accessories.
+Wedding dress consultants typically work in fast-paced sales environments, so it is essential that aspiring consultants possess experience working in high-pressure retail conditions.
+An aspiring consultant can seek employment in any retail environment, though stores specializing in clothing/accessories may best prepare a candidate for working with wedding gowns and bridal accessories.

 - Work a commission-based job.
 Many bridal shops and boutiques use a commission-based system to pay their wedding dress consultants.
 Working for commission may help an aspiring consultant improve his or her sales skills and become accustomed to working on a commission basis.